 How to Edit 4K Single-Camera Interview Video in Premiere Pro

-In this Premiere Pro tutorial from David Bode’s free Ultimate Premiere FAQ course, you’ll learn how to create and edit multiple cameras from a camera shot.
-This is a fast and way to edit interviews, especially.
+In this Premiere Pro tutorial from David Bode’s free Ultimate Premiere FAQ course, you’ll learn how to create and edit multiple cameras from a single camera shot.
+This is a fast and to edit interviews, especially.

 Advantages of High-Resolution Files

 These days, cameras can record at very high resolutions, like Cinema 4K, but outputs that high are typically not needed because most end users are only using 1080p screens.
-This makes it possible to shoot at a very high resolution like 4K and then arrange files in Premiere to get different camera shots—one wide and the other a more view—without loss of quality in the final output.
+This makes it possible to shoot at a very high resolution like 4K and then arrange files in Premiere to get two different camera shots—one wide and the other a more close-up view—without loss of quality in the final output.
 Let’s look at how to edit 4K interview footage to achieve this result.

 Set Up the Wide Frame